-What are 5 common signs of pregnancy?
+What are five common signs of pregnancy?

 - A missed period: Missing a period is the most clear-cut sign of pregnancy.
 However, it is not always a sign of pregnancy.
-Stress, excessive exercise, dieting, and other factors might cause irregular periods.
+Stress, excessive exercise, dieting, hormone imbalance and other factors might cause irregular periods.

 - Frequent trips to the bathroom: Even before missing a period, many pregnant women report having to urinate more often.
 A woman might even have to get up during the night to go to the bathroom.
 A frequent need to urinate occurs after the embryo has implanted in the uterus and begins producing the pregnancy hormone called human chorionic gonadotropin (hCG).
 This hormone triggers frequent urination.